-Even though very few claims were identified as due to COVID-19 in January to March 2020, aggregate individual insurance claims amounts exceeded the comparable monthly equivalent amounts in 2019 in those same months.
+Even though very few claims were identified as due to COVID-19 from January to March 2020, aggregate individual insurance claims amounts exceeded the comparable monthly equivalent amounts in 2019 in those same months (see Graph 4).
 It is conceivable that life insurance claims in the early months of 2020 were impacted by COVID-19 even though the specific cause of death was not recorded.

 In order to ensure greater comparability, the total monthly aggregate claims amounts were calibrated by dividing each month's claims amount by the total exposure as reported at the start of the year of those claims.
 The month-by-month pattern of claims after calibration is shown in Graph 4 (the month-by-month pattern of claims before calibration is shown in the graph in Appendix A for reference).
-After calibrating the individual claims to exposure at start of year, monthly claims 2020 exceeded 0.02% in every month other than two summer months of June and July.
+After calibrating the individual claims to exposure at the start of the year, monthly claims in 2020 exceeded 0.02% in every month other than the two summer months of June and July.

-The monthly aggregate individual insurance claims in all but one of the months in 2020 exceeded the comparable monthly aggregate amounts for the same months in 2019 (every month except July - a point in the year when the impact of the pandemic was relatively limited).
+Moreover, the monthly aggregate individual insurance claims in all but one of the months in 2020 exceeded the comparable monthly aggregate amounts for the same months in 2019

+(every month except July - a point in the year when the impact of the pandemic was relatively limited).

 January and February 2021 total monthly aggregate individual insurance claims followed a similar pattern to the early months in 2020, with claims elevated over the same level in 2019.
 However, as the second wave of COVID-19 in Canada receded, the pattern of individual insurance claims dipped to a level more consistent with what was seen in 2019.
-Consistent with pattern of excess deaths in the population in total, individual insurance claims increased in May 2021, but still remained below the elevated level seen in 2020.
+Consistent with the pattern of excess deaths in the population in total, individual insurance claims increased in May 2021, with the total amount claimed being higher than 2020, most likely due to some larger claims amount.